At least 8 dead in eastern Kentucky flooding, and 'hundreds will lose their homes,' governor says - KTVZ

 Many of the roadways in the county are inaccessible, said Combs, who did not release the woman’s name.

-Perry County Judge Scott Alexander told CNN at least 75% of the county has significant damage to roads and bridges and that several homes have been damaged.
+At least 75% of the county has significant damage to roads and bridges and that several homes have been damaged, Perry County Judge Scott Alexander told CNN.

 A 76-year-old man and a woman in her late 60s/early 70s died in Clay County after being swept from their homes near the town of Manchester, officials with the coroner’s office said.